The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \subsubsection{Proposing an Unoccluded View}

 \seclabel{occ-propose}

 Occluded views are updated to an unoccluded view by finding the sight line to their frontier point that has the greatest separation from any occluding measurements.
-This sight line provides visibility of surrounding surfaces and the best chance that the frontier will be successfully observed.
+This sight line provides the best chance that the frontier will be successfully observed.

-A frontier point is likely occluded when there are measurements between it and the proposed viewing position.
-A frontier's visibility from different viewing positions can be found by projecting possibly occluding measurements onto a unit sphere \figref{occ-repocc}.
-The sphere centre may be slightly offset from the frontier to account for noisy measurements.
-The projection preserves the direction of occluding measurements while placing them on a uniform manifold for efficient processing and is inspired by \acrshort{hpr} \citep{Katz2007}.
+A frontier point is occluded when measurements exist along the sight line between it and the proposed view.
+A frontier's visibility from different views can be found by projecting possibly occluding measurements onto a unit sphere \figref{occ-repocc}, using the same method discussed in \tsecref{norm-dir}.
+The sphere centre may be slightly offset from the frontier to account for measurement noise.
+The projection preserves the direction of occluding measurements while placing them on a uniform manifold for efficient processing.

-A safely unoccluded view of the frontier point is found by solving a \emph{maximin} optimisation problem on the spherical projection.
-This maximises the minimum distance between the viewing direction and any of the projected occluding measurements.
+An unoccluded view of the frontier point is found by solving a \emph{maximin} optimisation problem on the spherical projection.
+This maximises the minimum distance between the processed view and any of the projected points.
 The maximin problem solution is the antipole \citep{Wesolowsky1983} of the complementary \emph{minimax} problem solution \citep{Patel2002}.

 The minimax solution is the centre of the smallest spherical cap that contains the projected points.
 This cap is defined by a plane intersecting the sphere and is found by optimising the plane normal and its distance from the sphere centre.
 The minimax solution is the intersection point of the plane normal with the sphere.